Crio-Bytes/System-Design/AWS High Availability Architecture/README.md

 **Activity 1 Task:**

-Try to find out the elements require to launch the instance using `aws ec2 describe `command in your cmd.
+Try to find out the elements require to launch the instance using `aws ec2 describe `command in your terminal or cmd.

 > Refer to `Images/Activity 1/Task_help.png`